 These maps denote the average annual chance of a subsurface drought occurring (%).
 Droughts are defined as 3 months of soil moisture conditions considerably below normal conditions; calculated through the Standardized Soil Moisture Index (SSMI; see 'Drought' in Glossary).

-Under future climate conditions, The Gambia will experience more soil moisture droughts in all of its provinces.
+In a future climate, only the provinces of Bas-Sassandra, Montagnes and Goh-Djiboua will be spared of soil moisture droughts.
 This is particularly important for agricultural and natural areas.

 SSFI - Standardised Streamflow Index